 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-To ensure animal welfare, Moncler demands and verifies that its down suppliers comply with the strict requirements laid down in the Moncler technical DIST Protocol (Down Integrity System & Traceability), available on the page dist.moncler.com.
+To protect animal welfare, Moncler demands and verifies that its down suppliers comply with the strict requirements laid down in the Moncler technical DIST Protocol (Down Integrity System & Traceability), available on the page dist.moncler.com.
 The DIST protocol, first implemented in 2015, regulates farming standards, animal welfare, down traceability and technical quality.
 Moncler only purchases down that is DIST-certified.

 Among the basic requirements that must be respected across the entire supply chain: